The Sea Tsar and Vasilisa the Wise: Russia

 Eight variants of the tale were collected by Russian folklorist Alexander Afanasyev in the 19th century, numbered 219–226.
 Out of these variants, tales number 219–221 and 224 begin with the hero's father (soldier, hunter, archer) meeting the eagle, flying on its wings and receiving a magical casket that he cannot close.
 Very soon, the antagonist of the tale appears to help the man close the box in exchange for his son.

 In a translation of a Russian variant, titled Die Entenjungfrau ("The Duck Maiden"), a mouse and a sparrow fight and summon all creatures of land and air for a battle.
 An eagle becomes a casualty of war and is rescued by a farmer.
-After its health improves, the eagle takes the man on a aerial journey and gives him a golden box with a golden key.
+After its health improves, the eagle takes the man on an aerial journey and gives him a golden box with a golden key.
 When he arrives on land, the farmer opens the box and a large golden city jumps out of the box and into the Czar's lands.
 This Czar, a sovereign of "pagan lands", orders the man to give him the golden city, or what he does not know he has at home (his newborn son).
 Eighteen years pass, and the farmer's son decides to go to the Czar's palace.
 On his way, he stops at the shores of the Danube River and sees twelve gray ducks arriving and shedding their birdskins to become maidens.